 When you first get a stye, you may have redness or a tender feeling near your eyelid.
 Here are other signs:

-After several days, most styes burst and go away on their own.
+After several days, most styes burst or go away on their own.
 But cleaning it will help bring the pus out.
 Then it will drain on its own.
 You can do a few things to get rid of it faster:

 - Keep your face and eyes very clean, and get rid of any crust you see around your eye.